LSU quarterback Joe Burrow claims the Heisman Trophy, becoming Tigers' first winner since 1959

 Joe Burrow, whose name appeared only in the afterthought cellars of the Heisman Trophy odds lists of last summer, won a landslide Heisman Trophy on Saturday night in New York, epitomizing a Louisiana State football season dazzling enough to be dizzying.

-Burrow not only became the fourth straight quarterback to win the award and the 17th in the past 20 presentations.
+When the LSU quarterback Burrow took 841 first-place votes to 12 for runner-up Jalen Hurts of Oklahoma, six for third-place Justin Fields of Ohio State and 20 for fourth-place Chase Young of Ohio State, he not only set records in percentage of first-place votes (90.7) and overall points (93.8).
+He not only became the fourth straight quarterback to win the award and the 17th in the last 20 presentations.
 He not only became the second Heisman Trophy winner from the football-adoring community of LSU, following by 60 years upon the late and storied Billy Cannon in 1959.

-No, Burrow also arrived at an unimagined height of an unforeseen climb.
+No, as a transfer from Ohio State to LSU just 18 months ago, Burrow also arrived at an unimagined height of an unforeseen climb, the plot twists of which seemed to thicken a deeply emotional acceptance speech.

+"No, I think the first thing I want to say is," he began, then got choked up and paused at length.
+Then he thanked LSU's offensive line, and named their names.
+Then he mentioned receivers, and the whole team of "brothers" who embraced an outsider, and even thanked a further school, Ohio State.

+Soon, he said: "Coming from southeast Ohio, it's a very impoverished area, and the poverty rate is almost two times the national average.
+There's so many people who don't have a lot.
+And I'm up here for all those kids in Athens County who go home with not a lot of food on the table.
+You guys can be up here, too."

+And as he looked at LSU Coach Ed Orgeron in the front row beside Burrow's parents, and Orgeron looked back at Burrow, both teared up as Burrow said, "You have no idea what you mean to my family."
+Then, pausing again and noting the chance Orgeron took on Burrow: "And I'm forever grateful for you."

-Back at the base of the story arc, he transferred from Ohio State in spring 2018 after the Buckeyes' starting quarterback job went to Dwayne Haskins, nowadays of the Washington Redskins.
-Burrow, the son of a former Nebraska football player and longtime college assistant, and the half brother of two former Nebraska defenders, picked LSU and spent 2018 looking pretty good.
+Back at the base of this story arc, Burrow transferred from Ohio State in spring 2018 after the Buckeyes' starting quarterback job went to Dwayne Haskins, nowadays of the Washington Redskins.
+Burrow, the son of a former Nebraska football player and longtime college assistant, and the brother of two former Nebraska defenders, picked LSU and spent 2018 looking pretty good.

 Piloting an LSU offense long bemoaned as plodding, the 6-foot-4, 216-pound native of Athens, Ohio, finished 65th in the nation with a passer rating of 133.21, and 52nd with 222.6 yards per game.
 LSU did go 10-3, but as it lost 27-19 at Florida, 29-0 at home to Alabama and 74-72 in seven overtimes at Texas A&M, Burrow went largely unnoticed.

-On the various Heisman-prospect lists of August, he routinely appeared below not only the favorites Tua Tagovailoa of Alabama and Trevor Lawrence of Clemson, but other quarterbacks such as Nebraska's Adrian Martinez, Oregon's Justin Herbert, Texas' Sam Ehlinger, Michigan's Shea Patterson and Georgia's Jake Fromm, as well as Ohio State's Justin Fields and Oklahoma's Jalen Hurts, the two quarterbacks who joined Chase Young, Ohio State's defensive Hercules, as Heisman finalists alongside Burrow.
+On the various Heisman-prospect lists of August, he routinely appeared below not only the favorites Tua Tagovailoa of Alabama and Trevor Lawrence of Clemson, but other quarterbacks such as Nebraska's Adrian Martinez, Oregon's Justin Herbert, Texas' Sam Ehlinger, Michigan's Shea Patterson and Georgia's Jake Fromm, as well as Hurts and Fields, the two quarterbacks who joined Young, Ohio State's defensive Hercules, as Heisman finalists alongside Burrow.

 A passing game that finished No. 116 in 2014, No. 106 in 2015, No. 101 in 2016, No. 84 in 2017 and No. 67 in 2018 sprang to No. 2 in 2019, largely through the mastery Burrow left strewn across storied American fields such as Texas, Alabama and Atlanta (against Georgia, in the Southeastern Conference championship game).
 Receiving yards went lavished on brilliant receivers such as Ja'Marr Chase (1,498), Justin Jefferson (1,207) and Terrace Marshall, Jr. (545).